mandelsoft/mdgen/doc/syntax.md

 A newline after a directive is removed from the following text.

 Directives are used to formulate <a href="statements.md#/statements">statements</a>, which are used by the generator to incluence and structure the generated document tree.
+A statement consists of a main directive followed by content and/or a sequence of sub directives.
+If content is involved typically an appropriate *end* directive finalizes the statement.

 A typical <a href="#/sourcedoc">source document</a> could like in <a href="#example">→example 2-b</a>.